We're loading the full news article for you. This includes the article content, images, author information, and related articles.

 Survivors of the horrific Owo Church massacre testify in court, accusing the Ondo State government of abandoning them after the media spotlight faded.

-The couple, who lost their limbs and an eye in the terror attack that killed 40 worshippers, accused officials of making empty promises for the cameras.
-"They came with cameras and promised to pay our bills," the husband testified, pointing to his damaged eye.
-"Once the news cycle moved on, they vanished.
-We have been begging for food."
+“They came with cameras and promised to pay our bills,” the husband said, pointing to his damaged eye.
+“Once the news cycle moved on, they vanished.
+We have been begging for food.”

 Keep the conversation in one place—threads here stay linked to the story and in the forums.